8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 ![multiboot](images/28160023.png)

-You could get Opencore to look nicer as [THEME IS FULLY SUPPORTED.](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-opencore-s-gui)
+You could get Opencore to look nicer.
+[THEMES ARE FULLY SUPPORTED.](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-opencore-s-gui)

-The theme I used is called `Antebellum` and can be grabbed from here https://github.com/canemdormienti/Opencore-Opencanopy-Themes/tree/main/Antebellum
+The theme I use is called `Antebellum` and can be grabbed from here https://github.com/canemdormienti/Opencore-Opencanopy-Themes/tree/main/Antebellum

 A few things to change to get everythings working smoothly: